How To Clean Car Engine Bay Without Damaging Anything

 By taking these simple precautions, you can set yourself up for a successful engine bay cleaning experience and help protect your vehicle from any potential damage during the detailing.

 • All-Purpose Cleaner (APC).
-An APC, such as Meguiar’s APC (check price) diluted 1:10 or 1:5, is essential for breaking down dirt, grime, and oils in your engine bay.
+An APC, such as Meguiar's All-Purpose Cleaner diluted 1:10 or 1:5, is essential for breaking down dirt, grime, and oils in your engine bay.

 • Foam cannon.
 A foam cannon is used for spraying the APC on the engine bay in the form of foam, making it easier to clean and agitate the dirt.
 You’ll also spend fewer products this way.